 It is then crucial that these patterns and isolated segments continue to function optimally through more advanced and complex stages of rehab.
 That being the components of strength, power/plyometrics, linear mechanics, multidirectional mechanics, and load management.
 These progressions must always be individualised, sports specific, and progressed as physical competence and symptoms allow.
-As King (2017) demonstrates below, this gives the individual every chance of improving their movement strategies, reducing their pain and returning to sport successfully.
+This gives the individual every chance of improving their movement strategies, reducing their pain and returning to sport successfully.

 Essentially, those fiddly little exercises prescribed by your physio which can at times be frustrating, lay the foundation of a successful rehabilitation program.
 These need to be mastered before progressing towards a return to sport, or the predisposing factors that contributed the injury in the first place will remain!